Lithuania seeks U.S.-E.U. coordination on potential Beijing Olympic boycott, foreign minister says

 The Chinese Communist Party has claimed Taiwan as part of its sovereign territory since 1949.
 In recent months, tensions across the Taiwanese Strait have escalated, with observers warning of increased risk of conflict if Beijing tries to oust the island’s independent government.

 Beijing downgraded its diplomatic relations with Lithuania on Sunday.
-Landsbergis said that the move was expected, but that China was also exerting significant economic pressure on his country.
+Landsbergis said that the move was expected but that China was also exerting significant economic pressure on his country.

 “It is quite nasty because it’s not as if China is basing their decisions on international rules where, you know, you announce sanctions, you announce the reasoning. … Now, it’s all unannounced,” he said.

-Over the summer, after the government announced that the Taiwanese office would open, “almost every few days, we would receive a new company that comes up and says, ‘Okay, we’re no longer doing business in China.
+Over the summer, after the government announced that the Taiwanese office would open, “almost every few days, we would receive a new company that comes up and says: ‘Okay, we’re no longer doing business in China.
 We either cannot import something, we cannot export, our contracts being terminated or nobody’s answering emails.’”

-Beijing’s angry reaction to the office has thrust Lithuania, an Eastern European country with a total population that is smaller than almost 40 of the largest Chinese cities, into a geopolitical dispute with one of the most powerful nations on Earth.
+Beijing’s angry reaction to the office has thrust Lithuania, an Eastern European country with a population that is smaller than almost 40 of the largest Chinese cities, into a geopolitical dispute with one of the most powerful nations on Earth.

-Landsbergis was in Washington to attend a meeting for U.S.-Lithuania Strategic Dialogue on the Indo-Pacific on Tuesday.
-In a statement after the meeting, National Security Council spokesperson Emily Horne said the two countries had discussed their “shared commitment to democratic values, human rights, and support for the international rules-based order.”
+Landsbergis was in Washington to attend a meeting of the U.S.-Lithuania Strategic Dialogue on the Indo-Pacific on Tuesday.
+In a statement after the meeting, National Security Council spokeswoman Emily Horne said the two countries had discussed their “shared commitment to democratic values, human rights, and support for the international rules-based order.”

 The United States has offered Lithuania trade support in its dispute with China, with Lithuania signing a $600 million export credit deal with the government-owned Export-Import Bank of the United States last week.

 There has been growing pressure in the United States and among other Western nations for a coordinated diplomatic boycott of the Games.
-Support for the move has been spurred in part by international outrage over the treatment of Chinese tennis player, Peng Shuai.
+Support for the move has been spurred in part by international outrage over the treatment of Chinese tennis player Peng Shuai.

-Shuai vanished from public life earlier this month after making sexual assault allegations against a former high-ranking official.
+Peng vanished from public life this month after making sexual assault allegations against a former high-ranking official.
 She later reappeared but in somewhat suspicious circumstances.

 Some politicians have called for a wider boycott that includes athletes and commercial interests.